snd/hinoki/README.md

 };

-// when an instance was created and is ready to be set on the scope config.onRegister = function(id, scope, instance) {
+// when an instance was created and is ready to be set on the instances config.onRegister = function(id, instances, instance) {
-    scope[id] = instance;
+    instances[id] = instance;
 };

 config.onInject = function(id, factory, instances) {